United Kingdom and Ireland

 United States House of Representatives

-The House of Representatives site allows the user to search current bills and debates, access Committee Offices and their publications, find voting information, and access the U.S Code and Slip Laws and Statutes at Large. the present.
+The House of Representatives site allows the user to search current bills and debates, access Committee Offices and their publications, find voting information, and access the U.S Code.

 Sources for State Legislation